 Social media is where you can find the people you want to be your customers.
 Before you start the search, however, it’s important to prepare all the visuals of your brand identity.
-Everything from the profile photos and backgrounds on your social media profiles, to the content displaying branded imaging, need to be consistently within the boundaries of your business’ visual identity.
+Everything from the profile photos and backgrounds on your social media profiles, to the content displaying branded imaging, need to be consistent within the boundaries of your business’s visual identity.

 Because social media is so widely used by all layers and demographics of a society, it’s really easy to find your target audience, or your customer base, on it.
 You might want to spend some time researching which networks are the most appealing to your audience, but once you figure that out, you can use everything from content to paid advertising to put your business’ branding in front of your target audience.